 While these two massive powerhouses have certainly had their share of negative relations, showering it on the App economy has its own set of repercussions.
 While big Chinese companies like ByteDance(TikTok), Tencent(PUBG, Wechat), UCWeb(UC Browser, UC News), etc might have lost a minor share of their userbase, indie(independent) app developers and small studios have had their businesses devastated.
 With India’s userbase being one of the largest in platforms like the Google Play Store, many indie developers and small to mid-scale app studios have reported a drastic decrease in their total number of users since apps like Remove China Apps have become viral.

 The recent interchange of cyber-attacks, never-ending social media wars, etc has driven the point home that this feud between countries has infested the cyber-space.
-With border disputes further deepening and misinformation in general public spreading like wildfire, there is no end in sight for this feud, nor for the misguided hatred growing between the Nepalese and Indian population.
+With border disputes further deepening and misinformation in the general public spreading like wildfire, there is no end in sight for this feud, nor for the misguided hatred growing between the Nepalese and Indian population.